“Wow, Danny, you’re like the Freddy Krueger of blogging—wherever I turn, you’re there!”

 My second thought was: “Oh, crap, now I have to write a dozen posts, and I have to do it all in the next week or two!”

-I was under the gun – I knew that this was a great opportunity, and if I blew it, or showed them that I’m not reliable, then I probably wouldn’t get another chance.
+I was under the gun.
+This was a great opportunity, and if I blew it or came off as unreliable, I probably wouldn’t get another chance.

 So I buckled down and wrote.